-For example, when there were only around 500,000 ETH staked last year, the annual percentage rate of interest (APR) was a little over 20%.
-Today, there are more than 6,800,000 ETH locked on the blockchain, meaning the APR has dropped to about 6.0%.
+For example, when there were only around 500,000 ETH staked, the annual percentage rate of interest (APR) was a little over 20%.
+By August, 2021, there were more than 6,800,000 ETH locked on the blockchain, meaning the APR had dropped to about 6.0%.

 As soon as the pool of stakers is large enough to promote a decentralized ecosystem, the interest rate drops.

 Understanding that not all interested stakers can afford 32 ETH to participate in the network – which at present costs over $40,000 – some platforms have begun to provide staking products that allow investors to combine their financial resources to meet the minimum requirements for becoming a validator.
 That is also an ideal option for individuals who don’t want to undertake the technical requirements that come with staking.
 In essence, users need only to deposit and lock their capital on a third-party platform and start earning returns.
 It’s staking without the hassle.